patrickbwarren/transam-triton/README.md

 a Facebook group ('ETI Triton Single Board Computer') has sprung up.

-There is now also an excellent [emulator](https://github.com/woo-j/triton) written by Robin Stuart, that uses the [SFML library](https://www.sfml-dev.org/).
+There is now also an excellent
+[TRITON emulator](https://github.com/woo-j/triton) written by Robin Stuart, that uses the [SFML library](https://www.sfml-dev.org/).
 Some of the original TRITON documentation can also be found in Robin's repository.